I Just Want to Be Your Everything: Writing and recording

-Two mixes were prepared for the song, the more popular mix was released on the album & as the single version and the earlier mix was used for promotional uses.
-The promotional version had an additional keyboard that at times competed with the lead vocal.
+Two mixes were prepared for the song; the more popular mix was released on the album and as the single version, while the earlier mix was used for promotional purposes.
+The promo version had an additional keyboard that at times competed with the lead vocal.
 The drummer's high-hat count during both breakdowns was completely mixed out and Gibb's harmony vocal is more prevalent during ad-libs.

-Release and Chart Success
+Release and chart success

 In Billboard, the song spent a cumulative four weeks at No. 1 on the Hot 100 chart.
 The song first reached the top of the chart on July 30 for the first of three consecutive weeks.
 Then, The Emotions went to No. 1 with "Best of My Love" on August 20 for the first of four straight weeks, during which time Gibb's song remained in the top three.
 When the Emotions fell out of the #1 spot, "I Just Want to be your Everything" shot back to #1 for an additional week, on September 17.
-It then fell from #1 (replaced once again by "Best of My Love"), but went on to spend a then-record 16 weeks in the top 10 of the Billboard Hot 100.
-That record 16-week stay in the top 10 record would be surpassed in early in 1978, by his brothers, Barry, Robin and Maurice Gibb, performing as The Bee Gees, when their song "How Deep is Your Love" spent 17 weeks in the top 10.
+It was replaced once again by "Best of My Love", but would spend a record 16 weeks in the top 10.
+That record would be surpassed in early 1978, by his brothers, Barry, Robin, and Maurice Gibb, performing as The Bee Gees, when their song "How Deep is Your Love" spent 17 weeks in the top 10.
 On Billboard's Hot 100, "I Just Want to be your Everything" ultimately enjoyed a 31-week chart run spanning from the end of April through the end of November.

-In Billboard's competitor magazine Cashbox, Gibb's hit stayed at #1 for three consecutive weeks, spent 12 weeks in the top 10, and 29 weeks on the Top 100 Singles Chart.
+In Billboard's competitor magazine Cashbox, Gibb's hit stayed at #1 for three consecutive weeks, spent 12 weeks in the top 10, and 29 weeks on the Top 100.